 Read all of these books (or as many as you want) and select the ONE that you feel is the best book.
-Vote now by accessing the online voting ballot and make your selection.
-Be sure to vote by May 31, 2014.
-The titles with call numbers after the book summary are title that PDL has in the teen collection.
-The rest have been ordered and will be available shortly!
+Voting closed on May 31, 2014.
+The winner will be announced in OCtober.
+We’ll let you know as soon as we find out.
+The titles with call numbers after the book summary are titles that PDL has in the teen collection.

 THE NOMINEES ARE:

 Forgive Me, Leonard Peacock by Matthew Quick.
 Before following through on his plan to kill his former best friend and then himself, Leonard embarks on a mission to give gifts to the four people in his life he still considers his friends.
 However, plans always go awry, and Leonard finds himself struggling to follow through due to the reactions his gifts illicit from those he holds closest.
 YA/FIC/QUI